Marie-Sheela/chaining-promises---getCountry/README.md

 Result
 I display resulting country(France) information: name, capital population and  image of the flag.
+(output included in folder)
 ===

 Error handling:
-in case the user cannot connect to server, i create a new Error and throw the message.(something went wrong!)
+in case the user searches for a country that does not exist eg "Pkkjgkjdd", i create a new Error and throw the message.something went wrong! (output included in folder)